AlexandreFournel/modbat/bin/WEKA/README.md

 ngram__nameOfFile1::occurence__nameOfFile2::occurence__ ... __nameOfFile?::occurence
 ```

-In other words, each line of this file lists one unique ngram with the name of the different files where the ngram appear.
+In other words, each line of this file lists one unique ngram with the name of the different files where the ngram appears.
 The file name is followed by the occurence.

 ### Generate A Ranking of Similarities Between 2 Files
 It is possible to generate
    - Ranking
-in {1gram, 2gram, 3gram, 4gram}/{modbat, config, modbat.config.ConfigTest}
+by launching :
 ```bash
 python3 main.py rankSimilarities ResultRepository ngrams
 ```